Knowledge is power

 Pain can be caused by:

 - Tests like biopsies, lumbar punctures and bone marrow tests, which are used to find out what cancer you have and to see how your treatment is going.
-You’ll have an anaesthetic or painkillers before having any of these – and you can always talk to your doctor or nurse if you’re worried about pain.
+You might be offered an anaesthetic or painkillers before having any of these – and you can always talk to your doctor or nurse if you’re worried about pain.

 - Treatments including chemo – which can sometimes cause side effects like mouth sores, constipation and joint pain – and surgery, which can cause pain once the anaesthetic has worn off.